CrownClownX/Wanaheim/README.md

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+To make application working, go to ClientApp through command prompt and type "npm install" to restore all packages.

 ## Features
-* Item Shop - basic structer and all CRUD operations are implemented.
-Only thing that is not ready yet is NgRx state of this component.
-Item shop provides list of items to buy for normal user and tools to manage items for user with admin's right.
+* Item Shop - basic structure and all CRUD operations are implemented.
+The only thing that is not ready yet is NgRx state of this component.
+Item shop provides the list of items to buy for a normal user and tools to manage items for a user with admin's right.
 * Authentication - application is using JWT token.
-Backend is generating tokens and sendig them to angular application.
-Then, token is stored as a state and in local storage.
+Backend is generating tokens and sending them to angular application.
+Then, a token is stored as a state and in local storage.

 To-do list:
 * Arena
 * Player panel
+* Different views basing on player's role